East Coast

 Bar Harbor

-The closest gateway town to the enter of Acadia National Park offers visitor services and it is a destination on its own.
+The closest gateway town to the entrance of Acadia National Park offers visitor services, and it is a destination on its own.

 Bangor